HOW MUCH OF A PROBLEM IS PLASTIC?

 ‘Waste pickers’ are vulnerable to harassment, constant displacement and no access to health and financial services.
 It’s time to empower, support and celebrate them.

-HELP EMPOWER PEOPLE WITH COMMUNITY TRADE RECYCLED PLASTIC
+HELP EMPOWER PEOPLE WITH COMMUNITY FAIR TRADE RECYCLED PLASTIC

 At The Body Shop, we’re committed to tackling the plastic crisis differently.